kemitchell/writing.kemitchell.com/_posts/2015-10-29-The-Blanks-Problem.md

 > "Company" means [corporation name], a Delaware corporation.

+> "Company" means [company name], a Delaware corporation.

 > "Company" means [SomeCo, Inc.], a Delaware corporation.

 All of the above produce different Common Form data, and therefore have different Common Form fingerprints.
+Again, they all have the same effect on a ready-to-sign contract when the blanks are filled in.

 There is only one kind of hint Common Form does not allow: